 If you found yourself in a cardiac arrest emergency, would you know whether to perform CPR or not?
-Would you recognize the signs of cardiac arrest and have confidence in your ability to save a life?
+Would you recognize the signs of cardiac arrest and have confidence to save a life?

 Contrary to what you might think, identifying cardiac arrest isn’t always easy.
 You might mistake a heart attack for cardiac arrest or worry about whether you can detect a pulse before beginning CPR, both of which can be potentially damaging.
 In the event of cardiac arrest, every second counts.